RUrlus/carma/docs/source/introduction.rst

 The repository contains tests and CMake build instructions that can be used as an example.
 For manual compilation see the :doc:`Usage section <basic_usage>`.

-Note that the tests assume OpenBLAS is present on your system.

 **Compiler requirements through pybind11**

 1. Clang/LLVM 3.3 or newer (for Apple Xcode's clang, this is 5.0.0 or newer)